Amos47/2400/Chapter5/Ch05_Basics.md

 <a class="underlined-link" href="http://www.zdnet.com/article/dear-enterprise-you-are-your-algorithms-says-gartner/?imm_mid=0da452&cmp=em-data-na-na-newsltr_20151014" target="_blank">Interested?</a>

 Thus algorithms are the future, according to Gartner.
 I agree.
 Big data is big data.
-It's just a relentless, jet-speed stream of data.
+It's just a relentless, jet-speed stream of un-contextual facts.
 Without some way to make sense of the data, without a way to create the necessary *context*, big data cannot be leveraged to value.

 Algorithms are, however, not static.
 They evolve, morph and *learn*.
 The technical term for algorithms that evolve in this way is *machine learning*.
 Here's a rather long passage from the Forward of a book I'm currently reading called *The Master Algorithm: How the Quest for the Ultimate Learning Machine Will Remake Our World* by Domingos, Pedro.
 (Basic Books).